← Back to Grammar

 I didn't know you were sick.
 I found out this morning.

-Example 3: Trying to call
+Trying to Call

 Quería llamarte ayer, pero no pude.
 Luego quise llamarte hoy pero no quisiste contestar.